notificationapi-com/docs/docs/guides/push.md

 ### Setup

-To send a push notification to your mobile app on an iOS device, we need some credentials from your Apple Developer Account.
+To send a push notification to your mobile app on an Apple device, we need some credentials from your Apple Developer account.
 Bellow are the required steps to generate and save APNs credentials.

 1. Go to your [Apple Developer Account](https://developer.apple.com/account)
 2. Click "Certificates"